11 Best Banks in Massachusetts for 2024

 If you’re considering a new checking account, Eastern Bank’s current promotion could net you up to $600 in bonuses.
 The bonus amount is determined by your balance, so maintaining less than $4,000 will yield a $200 bonus.

 In terms of fees and requirements, the bank keeps it simple, with no monthly maintenance fees and only a $25 minimum deposit to open a checking account.
-The bank also offers several savings accounts, including a CD with 4.50% APY, and a money market account with 3.50% APY.
+The bank also offers competitive rates on savings accounts, CDs, and money market accounts.

 This provides lucrative opportunities for those looking to save.
 Additional features that make Eastern Bank a compelling option include up to $50 in overdraft protection, which adds a layer of financial security to your account.